 Voters who wish to cast an absentee ballot but do not want to conduct this process through the mail, can complete the entire process in person during the absentee / early voting hours at an absentee/ early voting center.
 (See question above for locations and times.)

 Like on Election Day, voters who need to update their voter registration records can do this at the same time they cast an absentee ballot and, like Election Day, voters updating their voter registration when they cast their ballot need to provide proof of residency in the precinct in order for their ballot to be accepted.

-A lot of people who talk about early voting are referring to casting an absentee ballot in the 46 days before Election Day.
-However, when other people talk about early voting, they are referring to a process that allows Minnesota voters to cast their ballot early in person at an absentee / early voting center but instead of placing their ballot into a series of envelopes, the voter places their ballot directly into a ballot counter just like you would do on Election Day.
+It is true that you are voting early no matter when you cast your ballot in the 46 days prior to Election Day.
+However, many people who talk about Early Voting in Minnesota are referring to a process that allows voters to cast their ballot in person at an early voting center in the seven (7) days before Election Day.
+Instead of placing their ballot into a series of envelopes like traditional absentee voting requires, the voter may place their ballot directly into a ballot counter just like they would do on Election Day.
 Minnesota state law permits this type of early voting only in the seven (7) days before Election Day.